webmindml/.ddd/README.md

   Shaders, Buffers, and Textures: Developers can efficiently interact with shaders, buffers, and textures through .ddd, without dealing with WebGPU complexities.<br />
 # Advantages of Using .ddd<br />

-  Improved Productivity: Developers can accelerate their development workflow and focus on building creative applications with WebGPU using .ddd.
+  Improved Productivity: Developers can accelerate their development workflow and focus on building creative applications with WebGPU using .ddd<br />

   Adaptability to WebGPU Evolution: As WebGPU evolves, adopting .ddd ensures smoother transitions and reduces the risk of code obsolescence.

 # Platform-Independent Development:<br />
 .ddd promotes cross-platform compatibility, mitigating potential discrepancies across different browser implementations.

-  Collaborative Development: By embracing a shared abstraction, developers can contribute to refining and enhancing the .ddd API, fostering a collaborative development environment.<br />
+  Collaborative Development: By embracing a shared abstraction, developers can contribute to refining and enhancing the <a href="https://github.com/webmindml/prepostprocess.ddd/blob/main/ddd.ddd">.ddd</a> component spawn ddd directory<br />

 # Implementation and Integration<br />